edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 ## Command `namespace`

-Add namespaces to Marblerun.
+Add namespaces to MarbleRun.
 If the auto-injection feature is enabled.
-All new pods in those namespaces will get their Marblerun configuration automatically injected.
+All new pods in those namespaces will get their MarbleRun configuration automatically injected.

 * ### `add`

-  Add a namespace to the Marblerun mesh by creating a new label
+  Add a namespace to the MarbleRun mesh by creating a new label

   **Usage**